OpenJML/openjml.github.io/tutorial/Syntax.md

 Comments can be conditional, as described below.

 JML annotations are one of these types:
-* A modifier.
+* Modifiers.
 Modifiers are single words, such as `pure`, that are syntactically similar to Java modifiers like `public` and `static`.
 * Clauses.
 A JML clause begins with a keyword, such as `ensures`, followed by an expression or other information, and ending with a semicolon.
 The semicolon is optional if it is just prior to the end of the JML comment.